taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [nextjs-openai-doc-search](https://github.com/supabase-community/nextjs-openai-doc-search) - Template for building your own custom ChatGPT style doc search powered by Next.js, OpenAI, and Supabase.
  * [reliableGPT](https://github.com/berriai/reliablegpt) - Get 100% uptime, reliability from OpenAI.
 Handle Rate Limit, Timeout, API, Keys Errors
  * [pva-aoai-integration-solution](https://github.com/city-of-kobe/pva-aoai-integration-solution) - The content is not significant, but it is interesting as a local government initiative.
 Azure OpenAI - This repository is a solution that was created and made public for the purpose of trial use of ChatGPT at the Kobe City Hall, including the flow and other elements.
+ * [jp-azureopenai-samples](https://github.com/azure-samples/jp-azureopenai-samples) - Microsoft Japan has released the reference architecture for GPT.
+There are plenty of sample implementations based on Japanese scenarios!
+If you keep an eye on this repository, it will be very helpful.
+It's great that there are logs and authentication included. ~List of samples~ 1.
+GPT Assistant for Call Centers...

 |Name|GitHub Stars|Language|License|